 Why autumn attracts rodents

-Basements, storage rooms, garages or suspended ceilings offer them ideal conditions: warmth, protection and access to food.
+Basements, storage rooms, garages, or suspended ceilings offer them ideal conditions: warmth, protection, and access to food.

 Where mice and rats hide